 There’s no fixed timescale in which you should redecorate your rental property.
 However, many landlords choose to redecorate around once every five years, and generally at the end of long tenancies.

-However, it’s not always clear who should be doing the redecorating, and who bears the cost – but it is certain that doing some simple work to your property can increase the value of your rental.
+It’s not always clear who should be doing the redecorating, and who should pay for it – but doing some simple work to your property can increase its rental value.